canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         See also: `Ubuntu SRU Team <https://wiki.ubuntu.com/StableReleaseUpdates#Contacting_the_SRU_team>`_

     Ubuntu Stable Release
-        Ubuntu stable releases are officially published versions of Ubuntu and their :term:`packages <Package>`.
+        Ubuntu stable releases are officially-published versions of Ubuntu and their :term:`packages <Package>`.

     Ubuntu Summit